Experienced Family

 How to Establish Paternity in Colorado?

-Paternity is a father’s legal status as the parent of a child.
-For the most part, paternity is not an issue if a couple has a child while married.
-In this situation, paternity will automatically go to the father.
-If the couple is not married, however, they may need to establish paternity.
-Establishing paternity is…
+Paternity refers to a father’s legal status as the parent of a child.
+In most cases, paternity is not disputed when a child is born to married parents.
+When the parents are not married, however, they may need to formally establish paternity.
+This legal process can provide important benefits and protections for the child.
+A…

 08.18.20